 One of the most popular routes leading into the park is Highway 140 along the Merced River.
-When approaching the Yosemites the valley gradually becomes deeper and deeper.
-In springtime the beautiful landscape is supplemented by unusual sight – high hillsides on both banks of the river bedome colored bright orange by millions of poppies.
-Merced Valley poppy meadows and Hite Cove wildflower meadows belong to most beautiful wildflower displays in this part of California.
+When approaching Yosemite the valley gradually becomes deeper and deeper.
+In springtime the beautiful landscape is supplemented by unusual sights – high hillsides on both banks of the river become colored bright orange by millions of poppies.
+Merced Valley poppy meadows and Hite Cove wildflower meadows belong to the most beautiful wildflower displays in this part of California.

 Which poppy is it?

-The poppy meadows of hillsides of Merced valley can be observed from car.
-Although this is beautiful experience, one can’t say that this means being close to nature.
+The poppy meadows of the hillsides of Merced valley can be observed from the car.
+Although this is a beautiful experience, one can’t say that this means being close to nature.
 Walking on these slopes is not advised – in many cases these steep hillsides are not safe.
 Under the stones there might be hiding unique amphibian – limestone salamander (Hydromantes brunus Gorman, 1954).
-This small creature lives only in this part of Merced River Valley and nowhere else in the world, it is hiding deep in talus.
-Inattentive step might create landslide and kill fragile salamanders.
+This small creature lives only in this part of Merced River Valley and nowhere else in the world, it is hiding deep in the talus.
+An inattentive step might create landslides and kill fragile salamanders.
 Thus better enjoy the beautiful scenery from the road.

 Hite Cove Trail

 Hite Cove is named after John Hite who was searching for gold in this area in the 1860s.

 One can get much closer to nature when taking a walk on the Hite Cove Trail which goes along a small tributary of Merced River.
 Here nature trail leads through some of the most beautiful wildflower meadows.
 Take a walk here in March – April, and if the weather is good, you would be overwhelmed by the beauty of this place.